Takes our top spot because in our testing it surpassed its competitors in performance and quality.

 Our testers note that some of the interior parts are made of flimsy plastic.

-Unique auto-reversing reamer and final spin function effectively extracts juice.
-Attractive stainless steel housing.
+The unique auto-reversing reamer and final spin function effectively extracts juice.
+Sports an attractive stainless steel housing.

 Doesn't juice as fast as more expensive models, but its value price makes it worth the wait.